HariSekhon/Spotify-Playlists/README.md

 Top level playlists are in human readable format `Artist - Track`.

-Spotify URI format playlists are under the `spotify/` directory for backup/restore, analysis or copying to new playlists.
+Spotify URI format playlists are under the `spotify/` directory for easy backup / restore, analysis or copying to new playlists.

 Hari Sekhon